Husky Energy facing 3 charges for massive SeaRose oil spill off coast of N.L. | CBC News

 The C-NLOPB said Tuesday it would not comment any further since regulatory charges have been laid.
 It's just the third time the regulator has charged a company for an oil spill.

+Husky's internal investigation into the incident found that the spill consisted of two fluid releases.
+The company said the incident happened as crews were circulating warm crude to warm up the flowlines that feed oil to the vessel from the underwater wells.

-In a statement, a spokesperson for Cenovus — which acquired Husky Energy in 2021 — said the company "took full responsibility" for the spill.
+In a statement Tuesday, a spokesperson for Cenovus — which acquired Husky Energy in 2021 — said the company "took full responsibility" for the spill.

-"We have also shared our lessons learned with other operators so they can consider how they might apply them to their operations, and we continue to take an active role in improving environmental and safety stewardship with other operators in the basin," spokesperson Colleen McConnell wrote.
+"We have also shared our lessons learned with other operators so they can consider how they might apply them to their operations, and we continue to take an active role in improving environmental and safety stewardship with other operators in the basin," wrote spokesperson Colleen McConnell.

 "As the matter is before the courts, it would be inappropriate to comment further."

 Comments